 In the tradition of Jonathan Lethem and Douglas Adams, National Book Foundation 5 Under 35 award winner Charles Yu presents a story of searching (not wandering) and the galactic limits of home, from the utterly original collection Sorry Please Thank You.

-CHARLES YU is the author of three books, including the novel How to Live Safely in a Science Fictional Universe, which was a New York Times Notable Book and named one of the best books of the year by Time magazine.
-He received the National Book… More about Charles Yu
+CHARLES YU is the author of three books, including the novel How to Live Safely in a Science Fictional Universe (a New York Times Notable Book and a Time magazine best book of the year).
+He received the National Book Foundation’s 5 Under 35 Award and was nominated for… More about Charles Yu

 “Lovely and heartfelt . . .
 A brilliantly manic ride.” —The Wall Street Journal